github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 For example, you would authenticate as a {% data variables.product.prodname_github_app %} to retrieve a list of the accounts (organization and personal) that have installed your app.
 But this authentication method doesn't allow you to do much with the API.
 To access a repository's data and perform operations on behalf of the installation, you need to authenticate as an installation.
 To do that, you'll need to authenticate as a {% data variables.product.prodname_github_app %} first to request an installation access token.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)."

-Before you can use the Octokit.rb library to make API calls, you'll need to initialize an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as a GitHub App, using the `authenticate_app` helper method.
+Before you can use the Octokit.rb library to make API calls, you'll need to initialize an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as a {% data variables.product.prodname_github_app %}, using the `authenticate_app` helper method.

 ``` ruby
 # Instantiate an Octokit client authenticated as a GitHub App.